 It allows young people to inform a real audience about the subjects and stories that matter to them on BBC platforms and programmes.

 How do the young people benefit?

-Teachers tell us that taking part in BBC Young Reporter supports a range of learning.
-For example, by helping students to develop their ability to work in teams, manage their time, conduct research, communicate effectively and think critically.
+Teachers and youth workers tell us that taking part in BBC Young Reporter supports a range of learning.
+For example, by helping young people to develop their ability to work in teams, manage their time, conduct research, communicate effectively and think critically.